opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 ### Example A

-The following diagrams illustrate how latency is calculated with an expected request response time of 200ms and the following settings:
+The following diagrams illustrate how latency is calculated with an expected request response time of 200 ms and the following settings:

 - `search-clients` is set to `1`.
 - `target-throughput` is set to `1` operation per second.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-1.png" alt="">

-When a request takes longer than 200ms, such as when a request takes 1110ms instead of 400ms, OpenSearch Benchmark sends the next request that was supposed to occur at 4.00s based on the `target-throughput` at 4.10s.
-All subsequent requests after the 4.10s request attempt to resynchronize with the `target-throughput` setting.
+When a request takes longer than 200 ms, such as when a request takes 1110 ms instead of 400 ms, OpenSearch Benchmark sends the next request that was supposed to occur at 4.00 s based on the `target-throughput` at 4.10 s.
+All subsequent requests after the 4.10 s request attempt to re-synchronize with the `target-throughput` setting.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-2.png" alt="">

 When measuring the overall latency, OpenSearch Benchmark includes all performed requests.
-All requests have a latency of 200ms, except for the following two requests:
+All requests have a latency of 200 ms, except for the following two requests:

-- The request that lasted 1100ms.
+- The request that lasted 1100 ms.
-- The subsequent request that was supposed to start at 4:00s.
-This request was delayed by 100ms, denoted by the orange area in the following diagram, and had a response time of 200ms.
-When calculating the latency for this request, OpenSearch Benchmark will account for the delayed start time and combine it with the response time.
-Thus, the latency for this request is **300ms**.
+- The subsequent request that was supposed to start at 4:00 s.
+This request was delayed by 100 ms, denoted by the orange area in the following diagram, and had a response time of 200 ms. When calculating the latency for this request, OpenSearch Benchmark will account for the delayed start time and combine it with the response time.
+Thus, the latency for this request is **300 ms**.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-3.png" alt="">

 ### Example B

-In this example, OpenSearch Benchmark assumes a latency of 200ms and uses the following latency settings:
+In this example, OpenSearch Benchmark assumes a latency of 200 ms and uses the following latency settings:

 - `search_clients` is set to `1`.
 - `target-throughput` is set to `10` operations per second.